horenbergerb/horenbergerb.github.io/_posts/2024-12-11-world-map-exploration.md

 You're "exploring" a world by traveling between destinations.

 Click on nodes to travel to them.
-This will show you a description of the location.
+This will show you a summary of the location.
+You can expand the summary for a detailed description.
 New nodes become visible once you visit one of their neigbhors.

 Clicking on the "Region" or "Subregion" buttons will let you select regions/subregions.
 You can learn more about the general area.
 This provides context for some of the destinations within.